Cinfig/Microbiome---WGS---FIM/README.md

             In case "go-slim" functionality was selected:
                "counts_of_go-slim_functionalities_transactional_sample_ID.csv"

-         One file per selected category containing the merged relative abundance numbers of all samples.
+         One file per selected category containing the merged relative abundance numbers of all samples:

             In case the "genus" and "species" taxonomy level was selected:
                "final_transaction_dataset_taxonomy_genus.csv"
                "final_transaction_dataset_taxonomy_species.csv"